 “My undergraduate degree at Reading definitely prepared me to embark upon further study.
 The philosophy department gave me a lot of advice on where to study, as it's important to choose somewhere which focuses on your specific interests."

-"After I finish my master's - at King's College London - I hope to either do a PhD, or to work in the charity sector which is something I've always wanted to do.
-I'm looking to work in adoption services or with refugees.
+"After I finished my master's I spent a couple of years working in a public policy role before returning to Reading, to do a PhD.
+After that, I hope to work in the charity sector, where there are a growing number of research and policy roles, especially around how charities can become more effective in their activities – a focal area of my current research.
 My degree has given me an analytical, problem-solving way of looking at things, which is essential in charity work.
 My skillset also makes me adaptable to a variety of career paths should I change my mind.
 A PPE degree opens the door to working in banks, businesses, real estate, or law amongst many other professions."